Vibha323/Diabetes-Prediction-using-Explainable-AI/README.md

 # Enhancing Diabetes Prediction using Explainable AI (XAI)
-Tech stack: Python, Deep Learning, SHAP, LIME, DICE./n /n A transparent diabetes prediction model with explainability for healthcare trust and decision-making.
+A transparent diabetes prediction model with explainability for healthcare trust and decision-making using Python, Deep Learning, SHAP, LIME, DICE.